ASFs and Livestock

 When did humans become top predators?

-Upper-Paleolithic diets became dominated by red meat and fat, with mammoth protein comprising up to two-thirds of the intake of Neanderthals and early ‘modern humans’ in Eurasia.
+A turning point was reached when improved hunting skills enabled access to large herbivores.
+At least some of the upper-Paleolithic diets became dominated by red meat and fat, with mammoth protein comprising up to two-thirds of the intake of Neanderthals and early ‘modern humans’ in certain regions of Eurasia.
 Their ability to process and store large amounts of meat allowed them to manage seasonal shortages and enabled temporary group aggregations.
-However, the extinction of megafauna pushed humans toward smaller, faster prey, driving advancements in agility and hunting techniques.
+However, the extinction of megafauna eventually pushed humans toward smaller, faster prey, driving advancements in agility and hunting techniques.

 During the late stages of the Pleistocene, humans adapted to ecological challenges by diversifying their diets to include more eggs, fish, seafood, and plants.
 The shift toward smaller game required greater precision, planning, and cooperation, advancing social complexity and innovation.
 Long-range weapons and improved food processing techniques also enhanced food security.